What is COPD?

 - Eat small meals (3) with healthy snacks (2-3) every day

-COPD and Cancer
+COPD: Smoking and Cancer

 As mentioned previously, smoking, the leading cause of lung cancer, is also a major cause of COPD.
 Consequently, it is not surprising that many people with COPD also develop lung cancer.
 What is the best thing you can do to prevent COPD and lung cancer?
 Stop smoking, now.
 People who are diagnosed with COPD and who continue to smoke will have COPD progress faster.
 Smokers who quit will have COPD progress slower.
 Smoking cause the airway tissues to become damaged or destroyed.
 In addition, the many toxins in cigarette smoke can increase blood pressure, heart rate, and increase the risk for lung cancer.

 Living With COPD